DanielMazurkiewicz/WebAI/README.md

 ai.getInternalState()
 ai.setInternalState(state)
-// Allows to store and restore state of NN for recurent and statefull NNs
+// Allows to store and restore state of NN for recurrent and stateful NNs
 // If state is null or undefined then equivalent to ai.reset()

 ai.export({